aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/findoptions/_index.md

 | Parameter | Type | Description |
 | --- | --- | --- |
 | value | [LookAtType](../lookattype/) | The value to set. |

+**Remarks**

+When [RegexKey](../regexkey/) is true and user has specified the exact rule for the regex, for performance consideration this property should be set as [LookAtType.EntireContent](../lookattype.entirecontent/).
+Otherwise we will refactor the search key to ensure it can be matched according to the specific type.
+For example, when the type is [LookAtType.Contains](../lookattype.contains/)(this is the default value for this property), we will add wildcards at the beginning and end of the search key automatically.
+In this case, the regular expressions will become more complex and the performance will also decrease.

 ### isRangeSet() {#isRangeSet--}